CymatiCorp/CyKit/FAQ.md

    really want a headset, I recommend the developer model, but thinking long-term it may be more prudent to wait for the next model.
 Perhaps they can solve their materials issue and will have support for the new semi-dry polymer contacts in addition to all of the other great features (if not a new headset design entirely).
-ALthough You can be sure that the next model will be equally expensive as Insight or even the scientific model.
+Although You can be sure that the next model will be equally expensive as Insight or even the scientific model.